Specialized TIG welding gloves are essential when it comes to laying down quality beads.

 Miller Arc Armor TIG Welding gloves are known for intelligent design and high quality construction.
 These gloves live up to the Miller reputation.
 Users give high praise for the dexterity and overall sensitivity of these gloves for their intended purpose, TIG welding only.
 You can’t use these gloves for grinding, moving heavy objects or grabbing anything really hot.
 Miller designed them for one thing and only that one thing: TIG welding.
 They sacrifice ruggedness for proper TIG rod and torch control.

 Made from top grain goatskin stitched with kevlar and built with a triple padded palm, these gloves are well made and users praise the fit and the ability to use the TIG torch while wearing these gloves.
 The Miller Arc Armor TIG welding gloves don’t have any liner, a design decision by Miller to create a no-compromise product that fulfills one purpose and does it well.
 These gloves cost more than others in the class and don’t offer the same level of heat protection or the ability to do other shop work, but they’re unmatched when it comes to doing what they were made to do.

 The most important aspect of any welding glove is coverage to prevent burns from radiation and heat.
-However, there are limits to the amount of protection that can be offered, because welding is a manual task that relies on the ability to use your hands and fingers.
+However, there are limits to the amount of protection offered because welding is a manual task that relies on the ability to use your hands and fingers.